lammps/lammps/doc/src/fix_qeq_reax.rst

 of the S and T matrices in parallel.
 This is only supported for the *qeq/reax/omp* style.
 Otherwise they are processed separately.

+The optional *maxiter* keyword allows changing the max number of iterations in the linear solver.
+The default value is 200.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""